GEOS 3524/3924 Global Development and Livelihoods

 Session: Semester 1

-Classes: Two hour of lectures, two hours of practicals and one hour of tutorials per week.
+Classes: One 2 hour lecture and one 1 hour practical per week.

 Prerequisites: 24 credit points of Intermediate units of study including 6 credit points from one of the following units: GEOS 2123/2923, GEOS 2115/2915, GEOS 2121/2921, SOILS 2002, LWSC 2002.